-Room
+Breakfast

+7:30 - 8:30 a.m.
+Olympus Ballroom

+O CollegeBoard

+8:45 - 9:00 a.m.Welcome to Utah and the Alliance Annual Meeting!Capital Ballroom A/BClifton Sanders, Salt Lake Community College and Alliance Chair

+9:00 - 9:45 a.m.

+.m.
+Touring the WICHE Region: Perspectives from Its New President

+As WICHE's new president, Demi Michelau has been touring the region, meeting with Commissioners, legislators, and other stakeholders in each state.
+What has she been learning about some of their challenges and opportunities?
+How is this shaping her thinking about WICHE's role going forward?
+How does she see community colleges contributing to a stronger future for higher education in the West?
+We'll hear about all this and more.
+And, she'll welcome your questions, comments, and advice.

+Introducer:

+Clifton Sanders, Salt Lake Community College and Alliance Chair Speaker:

+Demarée Michelau, WICHE

-8:45 - 9:45 a.m.
-Room Utah-Business Elevated Utah is a recognized leader for economic development, innovation, and workforce training.
-In U.S. News and World Report's 2018 categories, Utah ranked third in Best State Overall Economy, second in Economy in America, first in Fiscal Stability and third in Education.
-Lieutenant Governor Cox will describe the ways that Utah is leading best practice discussions in the West and nationwide related to education and training for tomorrow's workforce.
-Introducer: Clifton Sanders, Salt Lake Community College and Alliance Chair Speaker: The Honorable Spencer Cox, Lieutenant Governor for the State of Utah (invited) 9:45 - 10:00 a.m.
-Break 10:00 - 10:45 a.m.
-Room The Only Thing New in the World is the History You Don't Know: Education in a Weirding Wo The title, an observation attributed to Truman, is widely valid-but not about our futures.
-After brief explanation of what futures studies is and is not, we will discuss two colliding waves of change that WICHE institutions need to prepare to surf since they are obliterating expected relationships between education and the economy: artificial intelligence leading to full unemployment, and global climate change that will require us to work harder and smarter that ever before.
-Moderator: Peter Quigley, University of Hawai'i System Speaker: James Allen Dator, University of Hawai'i at Manoa 10:45 - 11:00 a.m.
-Break 11:00 - 11:45 a.m.
-Room Education Beyond High School is the Name of the Game in the WICHE Region Almost no state is exempt when it comes to employer demand for workers with postsecondary education.
+9:45 - 10:00 a.m.
+Break

+10:00 - 10:45 a.m.
+The Only Thing New in the World Is the History You Don't Know: Education in a Weirding World The title, an observation attributed to Truman, is widely valid-but not about our futures.
+After a brief explanation of what futures studies is and is not, we will discuss two colliding waves of change that WICHE institutions need to prepare to surf since they are obliterating expected relationships between education and the economy: artificial intelligence leading to full unemployment, and global climate change that will require us to work harder and smarter than ever before.

+Peter Quigley, University of Hawai'i System Speaker: James Allen Dator, University of Hawai'i at Manoa

+10:45 - 11:00 a.m.
+Break

+11:00 - 11:45 a.m.
+Education Beyond High School Is the Name of the Game in the WICHE Region

+Almost no state is exempt when it comes to employer demand for workers with postsecondary education.
 High school is no longer enough for most workers to enter the middle class.
 With more than 800 occupations and 2,000+ majors for students to choose from, college decisions are even harder today.
 This session will cover the education and economic trends in the WICHE region based on the Georgetown Center's recent research.

-Introducer: Lita Burns, North Idaho College Speaker: Tanya Garcia , Georgetown University Center on Education and Workforce 11:45 a.m noon Break Noon - 1:00 p.m.
-Awards Luncheon Join us for some stimulating conversation and to congratulate this year's winner of the Bernice Joseph Academic Leaders Award for 2019.
-Host: Douglas Murray, New Mexico Military Institute 1:00 - 1:15 p.m.
+Introducer:

 Break

+and Workforce (DC)

+Moderator:

+Lita Burns, North Idaho College Speaker: Tanya Garcia, Georgetown University Center on Education

+11:45 a.m. - noon Break

+Noon - 1:00 p.m.
+Olympus Ballroom

+1:00 - 1:15 p.m.

+Awards Luncheon Join us for some stimulating conversation and to congratulate the winner of the 2019 Bernice Joseph Academic Leaders Award.

+Host:arsonDouglas Murray, New Mexico Military Institute

+Award Presentation: Tim Rogers, Chemeketa Community College (OR)

+All

-1:15-2:15 pm Room
+1:15-2:15 pm Capital Ballroom A/B